APHA-CSU/btb-phylo/Readme.md

 - [`snp-sites`](https://github.com/sanger-pathogens/snp-sites) (installed with `apt`)
 - [`snp-dists`](https://github.com/tseemann/snp-dists) (installed from source to `~/biotools`, with symlink in `/usr/local/bin`)
 - [`megacc`](https://megasoftware.net/) (installed with `apt` from `.deb` file)

+## Pipeline details

+The full pipeline consists of four main stages:
+1. Updating a local `.csv` that contains metadata for every processed APHA bovine-TB sample.
+The default path of this file is `./all_samples.csv`.
+When new samples are available in `s3-csu-003` this file is updated with new samples.
+2. Filtering the samples by a set of criteria define in either the [configuration file](#config-file) or a set of command line arguments.
+The metadata file for filtered samples is saved in the results directory.
+3. Downloading consensus sequences for the filtered sample set from `s3-csu-003`.
+If a consisten directory is used for storing consensus sequences, then only new samples will be downloaded.
+4. Performing phylogeny: Detecting snp sites using `snp-sites`, building a snp matrix using `snp-dists` and optionally building a phylogentic tree using `megacc`.

 ## Production - serving ViewBovine app